 Mark 1: 21-28

-21 Jesus journeyed (with his first disciples) to the city of Capernaum.
-From the Sabbath he entered the synagogue and began to teach.
-People were upset by his teaching because he taught them out of his own authority, and not in the manner of Bible scholars.
-23 For example, there was in the synagogue a man with a disturbed mind who began to scream, "What are you doing here, Jesus the Nazarene?"
+21 Jesus make his way (with his first disciples) to the city of Capernaum.
+On the Sabbath he entered the synagogue and began to teach.
+22 People were upset by his teaching because he taught them out of his own authority, and not in the manner of Bible scholars.
+23 For example, there was in the synagogue a man with a disturbed mind who began to scream, 24 "What are you doing here, Jesus the Nazarene?"
 Have you come to exterminate us?
 I know who you are: you are inhabited by God.

 Inside our own prison